iriselia/cmaid/README.md

  - Install [Github Desktop](https://desktop.github.com/).
  - Clone Purify to desktop.
  - Execute the appropriate "zGenerateProjectFiles" script for your platform to generate the project file.
  - Optionally, you can install [CMake](http://www.cmake.org/) and "Add CMake to System PATH".
-This will accelerate build generation as CMake no longer needs to be downloaded from an externally repository.
+This will accelerate the first build generation for a Purify-based project as CMake no longer needs to be downloaded from an externally repository.